dlshriver/intercepts/README.md

 Documentation
 -------------

 Sorry, we are in the very early stages of development so documentation is limited.
+There is some documentation in the [`docs`](https://github.com/dlshriver/intercepts/tree/master/docs) directory, but for the most up-to-date documentation, use `pydoc`.

+    $ pydoc intercepts

 ***This software is in early stages of development and may be unstable.***